Khaled Yashruti

-Khaled Yashruti (1937 in Akko, Mandatory Palestine – 1970 in Beirut, Lebanon) was a Palestinian political activist and a leading member of the PLO.
+Khaled Yashruti (1937 in Akko, Mandatory Palestine – 1970 in Beirut, Lebanon) was a Palestinian political activist and a leading member of the Palestine Liberation Organization.

 The Right wing of Fatah

-Beyond the Bagdad-oriented Ba'ath Party-linked Arab Liberation Front (ALF), there were some high-ranking members of Fatah itself who were heavily influenced by the original/non-Marxist Pan-Arab doctrine of the Ba'ath.
+Beyond the Baghdad-oriented Ba'ath Party-linked Arab Liberation Front (ALF), there were some high-ranking members of Fatah itself who were heavily influenced by the original/non-Marxist Pan-Arab doctrine of the Ba'ath.

 These people rejected the Soviet Union and Arab states close to it (The pro-Syrian Ba'ath, Algeria, Libya and South Yemen).
-They resented Yasser Arafat's rapprochement with Moscow and the PLO's progressive drift towards "third-worldist" leftwing rhetoric.
+They resented Yasser Arafat's rapprochement with Moscow and the PLO's progressive drift towards "third-worldist" left-wing rhetoric.

-They were viewed as the "conservative" rightwing of Fatah.
+They were viewed as the "conservative" right-wing of Fatah.
 Many were members of the Galilean/Northern Palestinian aristocracy (such as Khaled Yashruti's father, who was the hereditary Shaykh of the Shadhiliyya Sufi brotherhood in pre-1947 Palestine).
-Most had studied in the US or at the American University of Beirut in the late 1950s.
+Most had studied in the United States or at the American University of Beirut in the late 1950s.

 Involvement in the PLO

+He created Jabhat Tahrîr Filistîn (Palestine Liberation Front) in Liban.
 Khaled Yashruti progressively became their leader in the mid-1960s, and became a member of the PLO leadership in 1968, two years before Fatah's commanders were expelled to Lebanon from Jordan.
-Yashruti's faction had the backing of the Al-Bakr/Saddam Hussein Ba'athist government in Baghdad and was generally favorable to US involvement in the Middle-East as a counterweight to the growing influence of the USSR and Israel.
+Yashruti's faction had the backing of the Al-Bakr/Saddam Hussein Ba'athist government in Baghdad and was generally favorable to U.S. involvement in the Middle-East as a counterweight to the growing influence of the Soviet Union and Israel.

 In parallel to his political activities, Khaled worked as a civil engineer and real estate entrepreneur in Lebanon.
-He died in 1970 in an accident- a huge crane fell on him while he was inspecting construction works in downtown Beirut.
+He died in 1970 in an accident, where a huge crane fell on him while he was inspecting construction works in downtown Beirut.
 Some Palestinian and Lebanese journalists argued this was not an accident, but murder.